-Chair, Department of Mathematics: Associate Professor Allis
+Chair, Department of Mathematics: Professor J. Clark

-Professors: J. Clark, Francis, Haworth
+Professors: Francis, Haworth

-Associate Professors: T. Lee, Plumblee, Russell Assistant Professors: J. Beuerle, Coles, Delpish, Mir
+Associate Professors: Allis, Arangala, T. Lee, Plumblee, Russell

+Assistant Professors: J. Beuerle, Delpish, Mir

-Lecturer: L. Beuerle, Mays
+Senior Lecturer: L. Beuerle Lecturers: Mancuso, Mays

-Adjuncts: Shreffler, Travis, Walton, Whiffen
+Adjuncts: Metts, Travis, Walton, Whiffen

 The Department of Mathematics offers programs leading to the A.B. or B.S. degree with a major in Mathematics.
+The B.A. degree offers concentrations in Applied Mathematics, Pure Mathematics and Teacher Licensure.
+The Applied Mathematics concentration is specifically intended to be a second major for students majoring in an area that uses Mathematics.
 A minor in mathematics is available for students majoring in another discipline.